steemit/smt-whitepaper/smt-manual/manual.md

   and set `lep_time = rep_time` (any value will do).
 - Q:  Can some of this complexity be hidden by a well-designed UI?
 - A:  Yes.
-- Q:  Can we model the inflation as a function of time with complete accuracy?
+- Q:  Can we model the emissions as a function of time with complete accuracy?
-- A:  The inflation data structures can be fully modeled / simulated.
+- A:  The emissions data structures can be fully modeled / simulated.
 For some issue structures, the amount issued depends on how much is raised, so the issue structures cannot be modeled with complete accuracy.